DSS arrests Obaseki’s ex-CoS PA, invades residence for search

 The SSS detectives arrived his residence at about 5 pm in an 18 seater bus and three vehicles of Operation Wabaizigan.

-It was gathered that a security detail to the governor had called Olowojoba to come and remove Akerele’s personal belongings from his former office but Olowojoba was said to have said he would come and do that on Monday but the security detail was said to have prevailed on him to come and the security men were said to have allowed him to remove all his belongings and then followed him home when he removed the last consignments of his belongings.
+It was gathered that a security detail to the governor had called Olowojoba to come and remove Akerele’s personal belongings from his former office, but Olowojoba was said to have told the security detail he would come and do that on Monday, but the security detail prevailed on him to come, allowed him to remove all his belongings and followed him home when he removed the last consignments of his belongings.

 READ ALSO: Why Obaseki’s Chief of Staff suddenly resigned